mlcommons/GaNDLF/docs/usage.md

   # -rm , --resume # [optional] resume previous training by only keeping model dict in `modeldir`
 ```

-### Special note for Inference for Histology images
+### Special notes for Inference for Histology images

-- If you trying to perform inference on pre-extracted patches, please change the `modality` key in the configuration to `rad`, as this will ensure the histology-specific pipelines are not triggered.
+- If you trying to perform inference on pre-extracted patches, please change the `modality` key in the configuration to `rad`.
+This will ensure the histology-specific pipelines are not triggered.
 - However, if you are trying to perform inference on full WSIs, `modality` should be kept as `histo`.

 [Back To Top &uarr;](#table-of-contents)